evanx/chronica/lib/ComponentFactory.md

 If the component is not specified in `~/.chronica.yaml` then it will not started - nor any components that require it.

-Once all the components' `requireComponents` are resolved, they are initialised via their `create` methods, and then finally started.
+Once all the components' `requireComponents` are resolved, they are initialised via their `create` function, and then finally started.

 #### Starting

-If all components are created without error, then we start the components via their `start` lifecycle method.
+If all components are created without error, then we start the components via their `start` lifecycle function.

 We start the configured components:
 ```javascript